Wednesday, June 17, 2026

 (Please note: I saw the preview performance.
 There may be changes going forward when the show opens May 21.)

-bol, brown boy, bol becomes a story about watching and experiencing a young man proudly reclaiming his voice and cultural inheritance.
-Nawazz Makhani breaks the fourth wall at the top of the show.
-There’s a sacredness to the dramatic tone when the show begins, and it’s lovely to see.
-I felt trusting to go on a journey with Nawazz, who takes the audience from Richmond Hill to Scarborough and overseas, spanning his youth, teenage years, twenties, and thirties, ending in the present day.
+bol, brown boy, bol becomes a story about watching and experiencing a young man proudly reclaiming his Indian voice and cultural inheritance.
+The play becomes more than just mere entertainment.
+Nawazz Makhani’s performance becomes spiritually unique.
+There’s a sacredness between him, the tabla (a northern Indian percussion instrument) and the audience.
+Nawazz breaks the fourth wall at the top of the show.
+As he spoke to the audience for a few minutes, I felt trusting to go on a journey with him from Richmond Hill to Scarborough and overseas, spanning his youth, teenage years, twenties, and thirties, ending in the present day.

 To understand the play’s context, important information was shared in the press release. ‘bol’ is a Hindi word that means ‘speak’.
 In tabla, ‘bol’ refers to the spoken syllables used to learn and practise rhythms.
 The dual meaning behind the title: “Learning to speak through music and about finding your voice.”